-St. Monica's had no budget for wholesale lighting replacement and their maintenance and energy costs were rising.
+St. Monica's had no budget for wholesale lighting replacement, and their maintenance and energy costs were rising.

-INECO undertook a detailed lighting audit and survey of all the rooms in the school.
-This enabled the most energy efficient lighting solution to be designed which also significantly enhanced the light quality across the school.
-The emergency lighting was also upgraded throughout the school.
+We undertook a detailed lighting audit to give us a shared understanding of issues and requirements.
+This enabled the most energy-efficient lighting solution to be designed, which also significantly enhanced the light quality throughout.
+We also upgraded their ageing emergency lighting.

 St Monica’s Primary School had no upfront cost.
 Ineco Energy’s unique approach to survey and design means energy savings are maximised throughout; consequently the business case satisfied all government finance criteria.
 Project costs are repaid using energy savings, so the ongoing financing is no burden to the school.
 Maintenance savings were not included within the business case and therefore St. Monica’s will realise more savings from day one, as the cost of light bulbs and replacements can be reallocated.